PureStorage-OpenConnect/pure-fb-openmetrics-exporter/README.md

 pip install build

 # clone the repository

-git clone
+git clone git@github.com:PureStorage-OpenConnect/pure-fb-prometheus-exporter.git

+# modify the code and build the package
+cd pure-fb-prometheus-exporter
+...
+python -m build

 ```

-Use the same approach to modify the FlashArray and/or the FlashBlade exporter, by simply using the related requitements file.
+The newly built package can be found in the ./dist directory.

 ### Scraping endpoints